cloudmelon/Cloud-Native-Playbook/01 - Pods design.md

 In general, it is good to have a one-to-one relationship between container and pod.

+create a pod using imperative command like the following :

+    kubectl run --generator=run-pod/v1 nginx-pod --image=nginx:alpine

 ### Basics

 Multi-container pods are simply pods with more than one container that are working together and sort of forming a single unit.
 It is often a good idea to keep containers separate by keeping them in their own separate pods, but there are several cases where multi-container pods can be beneficial.